 Salivate over the menu at Issaya Siamese Club here, one of the best restaurants in Bangkok.

-ADDRESS: 672 49 Charoen Krung Rd, Bang Rak, Bangkok (Location map)
+ADDRESS: 672 49 Charoen Krung Rd, Bang Rak, Bangkok (Location Map)

 Serving modern Izakaya cuisine in the heart of Bangkok’s creative district, JUA is an intimate sake bar and yakitori restaurant.
 Located in an old-school illegal gambling house, JUA is a reference to the game of Siamese blackjack (pok daeng) relating to its cheeky and notorious past.
 Owner and Executive Chef, Chet Adkins, curates igniting flavours for skewered meats and fresh vegetables which are grilled over binchotan, or Japanese charcoal.
 Alongside their traditional kushiyaki menu the team have also developed an assortment of progressive Japanese and Korean delicacies which are perfect for sharing.
 Pair these delectable flavours with artisanal sake, craft beers or small-batch spirits for the perfect evening shared with loved ones!

-Salivate over the menu at JUA here, one of the best restaurants in Bangkok.
+Check out the menu at JUA here, one of the best restaurants in Bangkok.

-ADDRESS: 399/3 Silom 7 Alley, Silom, Bang Rak, Bangkok (Location map)
+ADDRESS: 399/3 Silom 7 Alley, Silom, Bang Rak, Bangkok (Location Map)

 Tucked around the corner from Chong Nonsi BTS in Bangkok’s bustling Silom district, sits one of the most creative and artsy Thai restaurants in Bangkok, Le Du Restaurant and Wine Bar.
 This effortless stylish restaurant serves up modern Thai cuisine, paired with a wide range of fine wines.
 The decor of the restaurant is a neat blend of traditional and modern, Le Du translates to ‘the season’ both the menu and atmosphere here are inspired by each season, with food featuring local and sustainable produce from around Thailand.
 The interior consists of warm wooden furnishings highlighted by soft lighting, white furniture, floor to ceiling glass windows and pastel floral arrangements.